reubenrowe/ocaml-decml/EXAMPLES.md

 ```

 Note that we should not place a let-binding within a `[%lift ... ]` extension
-because the PPX will only lift the let-bound expression.
+because the PPX will lift the let-bound expression when what we intend is that

-However we can use let-bindings within inline %lift extensions.
+the let-continuation is lifted.
+This behavious is in order to support inlining
+of %lift extensions, as follows.

 ```ocaml
 let%lift avg =